mattpocock/redux-xstate-poc/README.md

 **Use statecharts as reducers**: Call `createMachine`, then pass it into `createXStateSlice`, and you're good to go.
 You can use 100% of XState's features right alongside Redux.

 **Use sendParent to send events to Redux**: The Redux store is your machine's 'parent', meaning you can call `sendParent` to send actions to Redux.
+In future versions of XState, you'll be able to call `parent.getSnapshot()` to grab the Redux store's state.

 **Colocate side effects with your Redux logic**: No more splitting out side effects from your app logic.
 Use `invoke`, `actions` and even spawn actors in your XState machines.